Video speed: Signing too fast in the videos? See HELP in the footer.

 Signing Kids: Watch how a bilingual kid acquires ASL in the growing Kids' ASL Wordbook, including some time-lapse words, drawings, darndest cute sentences, stories, and more.

 Guess what the ASL word mean?
-See English translation Meaning: JUICE.
+See English translation Meaning: WOLF.
 Take me to the word in the dictionary.

 This dictionary is not exhaustive; the ASL signs are constantly added to the dictionary.
 If you don't find the word/sign, you can send your request via email.
 Browse the alphabetical letters or search a signed word above.